abagonhishead/Jackett-noauth/README.md

 Currently only an amd64 build is provided, but arm64/armv7 support will be added in the near future (if .NET 8 supports building Jackett against them.)

+Jackett will use the path `/config` for its configuration by default.

 If you want to build & run the image yourself, basic scripts are provided at `docker-run.sh` and `docker-run.ps1` in the repo, depending on your shell of choice.